jlchafardet/hangman-csharp/README.md

 - Displays the fully guessed word if the player wins.
 - **Graphical Hangman**: Displays a graphical representation of the hangman as the player makes incorrect guesses.
 - **Score Tracking**: Tracks and displays the player's score based on their performance, saves scores to a JSON file, and maintains high scores.
+- **Word Definition**: Displays the definition of the word if the player guesses it correctly.

 ### How to Play